-Maintain justice in administration and impose it on your own self and seek the consent of the people, for, the discontent of the masses sterilises the contentment of the privileged few and the discontent of the few loses itself in the contentment of the many.
-Remember the privileged few will not rally round you in moments of difficulty: they will try to side-track justice, they will ask for more than what they deserve and will show no gratitude for favours done to them.
+Maintain justice in administration and impose it on your own self and seek the consent of the people, for, the discontent of the masses sterilizes the contentment of the privileged few and the discontent of the few looses itself in the contentment of the many.
+Remember, the privileged few will not rally round you in moments of difficulty: they will try to sidetrack justice, they will ask for more than what they deserve and will show no gratitude for favors done to them.
 They will feel restive in the face of trials and will offer no regret for their shortcomings.
-It is the common man who is the strength of the State and Religion.
+It is the common man who is the strength of the State and of Religion.
 It is he who fights the enemy.
 So live in close contact with the masses and be mindful of their welfare.

-Keep at a distance one who peers into the weaknesses of others.
+Keep at a distance him who peers into the weaknesses of others.
 After all, the masses are not free from weaknesses.
 It is the duty of the ruler to shield them.
-Do not bring to light that which is hidden, but try to remove those weaknesses which have been brought to light.
+Do not bring to light that which is hidden, but try to remove those weaknesses, which have been brought to light.
 God is watchful of everything that is hidden from you, and He alone will deal with it.
-To the best of your ability cover the weaknesses of the public, and God will cover the weaknesses in you which you are anxious to keep away from their eye.

-Unloose the tangle of mutual hatred between the public and the administration and remove all those causes which may give rise to strained relations between them.
+To the best of your ability cover the weaknesses of the public, and God will cover the weaknesses in you, which you are anxious to keep away from their eyes.
+Unloose the tangle of mutual hatred between the public and the administration and remove all those causes, which may give rise to strained relations between them.
 Protect yourself from every such act as may not be quite correct for you.
-Do not make haste in seeking confirmation of tale-telling, for the tale-teller is a deceitful person appearing in the garb of a friend.
+Do not make haste in seeking confirmation of taletelling, for the taleteller is a deceitful person appearing in the garb of a friend.

-The Counsellors
+The Counselors

-Never take counsel of a miser, for he will vitiate your magnanimity and frighten you of poverty.
-Do not take the advice of a coward either, for he will weaken your resolve.
-Do not take counsel of the greedy: for he will instill greed in you and turn you into a tyrant.

-Miserliness, cowardice and greed deprive man of his trust in God.
+Never take counsel of a miser, for, he will vitiate your magnanimity and frighten you of poverty.
+Do not take counsel of a coward also, for, he will cheat you of your resolves.
+Do not take counsel of the greedy too, for he will instill greed in you and turn you into a tyrant.
+Miserliness, cowardice, and greed deprive man of the trust in God.

-The worst of counsellors is he who has served as a counsellor to unjust rulers and shared in their crimes.
-So, never let men who have been companions of tyrants or shared their crimes be your counsellors.
+The worst of counselors is he who has served as a counselor to unjust rulers and shared their crimes.
+So, never let men who have been companions of tyrants or shared their crimes he your counselors.
 You can get better men than these, men gifted with intelligence and foresight, but unpolluted by sin, men who have never aided a tyrant in his tyranny or a criminal in his crime.
 Such men will never be a burden on you.
 On the other hand, they will be a source of help and strength to you at all times.
 They will be friends to you and strangers to your enemies.
 Choose such men alone for companionship both in privacy and in the public.

-Even among these, show preference to them who have a habitual regard for truth, however trying to you at times their truth may prove to be, and who offer you no encouragement in the display of tendencies which God does not like His friends to develop.
+Even among these, show preference to them who have a habitual regard for truth however trying to you at times their truth may prove to be, and who, offer you no encouragement in the display of tendencies which God does not like his friends to develop.

-Keep close to you the upright, and the God fearing, and make clear to them that they are never to flatter you and never to give you credit for any good that you may not have done: for, the tolerance of flattery and unhealthy praise stimulates pride in man and makes him arrogant.
+Keep close to you the upright and the God-fearing, and make clear to them that they are never to flatter you and never to give you credit for any good that you may not have done, for, the tolerance of flattery and unhealthy praise stimulates pride in man and makes him arrogant.